Effective temperature

 The effective temperature of the Sun is around 5,778 K.[6][7] The nominal value defined by the International Astronomical Union for use as a unit of measure of temperature is 5,772±0.8 K.[8] Stars have a decreasing temperature gradient, going from their central core up to the atmosphere.
 The "core temperature" of the Sun—the temperature at the centre of the Sun where nuclear reactions take place—is estimated to be 15,000,000 K.

 The color index of a star indicates its temperature from the very cool—by stellar standards—red M stars that radiate heavily in the infrared to the very hot blue O stars that radiate largely in the ultraviolet.
 Various colour-effective temperature relations exist in the literature.
-There relations also have smaller dependencies on other stellar parameters, such as the stellar metallicity and surface gravity.[9]
+Their relations also have smaller dependencies on other stellar parameters, such as the stellar metallicity and surface gravity.[9]
 The effective temperature of a star indicates the amount of heat that the star radiates per unit of surface area.
 From the hottest surfaces to the coolest is the sequence of stellar classifications known as O, B, A, F, G, K, M.

 A red star could be a tiny red dwarf, a star of feeble energy production and a small surface or a bloated giant or even supergiant star such as Antares or Betelgeuse, either of which generates far greater energy but passes it through a surface so large that the star radiates little per unit of surface area.
 A star near the middle of the spectrum, such as the modest Sun or the giant Capella radiates more energy per unit of surface area than the feeble red dwarf stars or the bloated supergiants, but much less than such a white or blue star as Vega or Rigel.

-Planet edit
+Planet

-Blackbody temperature edit
+Blackbody temperature

 To find the effective (blackbody) temperature of a planet, it can be calculated by equating the power received by the planet to the known power emitted by a blackbody of temperature T.